social-media-ethics-automation/book/book_contents/_build/html/_sources/ch17_harassment/05_justifying_harassment.md

 ## Reflection Questions
 - When do you think crowd harassment is justified (or do you think it is never justified)?
 - Do you feel differently about crowd harassment if the target is rich, famous, or powerful (e.g., a politician)?
-Do you feel different about crowd harassment depending on what the target has been doing or saying?
+Do you feel differently about crowd harassment depending on what the target has been doing or saying?